-“GMAT Test Reveals Secret to a Higher Score the Second Time Around!”Didn’t get the GMAT score you were hoping for?
-Got a funny feeling that you’re not exactly cut out for the managerial lifestyle?
-Wondering if you should even bother retaking the GMAT Test?
+“GMAT Test Reveals Secret to a Higher GMAT Test Score the Second Time Around!”You didn’t get the GMAT test score you expected?
+Wondering if you get a better score by retaking the exam?

 …And we guarantee that it’s going to completely change the way you look at your GMAT preparation.

-Consider This Your Ultimate GMAT GuideEver heard of that famous Einstein expression?
+Consider This Your Ultimate GMAT Test Prep GuideEver heard of that famous Einstein expression?

 You know, the one where he says: “Insanity is doing the same thing over and over again and expecting different results.”
 Old Einstein wasn’t just talking about science here; in fact, this rule can apply to your “GMAT test” efforts as well.